AMENDMENT OF THE OPERATING PERMIT REGULATIONS FOR THE PROVISION OF COMMERCIAL AIR TRANSPORT SERVICES IN ECUADOR

 +593 2 2544144

-DISCLAIMER: The previous text has been prepared for informational purposes.
+NOTE: The previous text has been prepared for informational purposes.
 CorralRosales is not responsible for any loss or damage caused as a result of having acted or stopped acting based on the information contained in this document.
-Any additional determined situation requires the specific opinion and concept of the firm.
+Any additional determined situation requires the specific opinion and concept of the firm in Quito / Guayaquil, Ecuador.

 CORRALROSALES